 Significant part of distribution services provided by the Group is subject to price regulation by URSO.
-URSO has set regulatory framework for years 2012 - 2016.
-URSO sets price decrees for distribution services provided by the Group generally for the period of one calendar year ahead and these are mandatory for the Group's invoicing.
+Based on the regulatory framework approved for years 2017 - 2021, URSO sets extent and method of price regulations.
+URSO sets the price decree for distribution services provided by the Group for the whole regulated period.
+These decrees are mandatory for the Group's invoicing.
 The allowed return is derived from Regulated Asset Base ("RAB") and rate of return.
 Despite this, circumstances outside of the control of the Group might occur that will result in a change of the price decree during a calendar year and therefore have a negative or a positive impact on the Group's results.
 It is not possible to quantify the level of such risk in advance.
-In the case of the occurrence, Group's management do enter into negotiations with URSO, in order to reduce the negative impact within the Group to the minimum level.
+In the case of the occurrence, Group's management enters into negotiations with URSO, in order to reduce the negative impact within the Group to the minimum level.